scholokov/qax-portal-2/Meeting notes/Meeting notes 14.09.22.md

 ## Think about:

-- [ ] How to reset user statistics of lesson (every lessons or some another flow) - add task in backlog
+- [ ] How to reset user statistics of lesson (every lessons or some another flow) - add task in backlog @ABatalov